danielmutong/self-drive/README.md

 is passed onto an Arm microcontroller to perform lane detection and self-driving, and potentially, object detection.

 Currently, the lane detection and self-driving is complete and is now in progress of integrating with the firmware.
+Further details are explained within their corresponding folders.